Jake Corman dropping out of Pennsylvania Governor race a second time; sources

 Sources tell abc27’s Dennis Owens that Corman will formally endorse Lou Barletta in the May 17 primary.

-Owens spoke with Mastriano Wednesday morning about the reported efforts to diminish his candidacy.
+Owens spoke with Mastriano on Wednesday morning about the reported efforts to diminish his candidacy.

 “It helps us,” said Mastriano.
 “In the end, it confirms so many people’s suspicions that there is a political establishment that tries to pick winners and losers.
 Sadly in the Republican establishment, they tend to pick losers.”